marksakach-Doug/phapcudoc/README.md

 - **Vietnamese:** verse translation by HT.
 Thích Minh Châu.
 Source: https://phatgiaoaluoi.com/news/Tu-hoc/Kinh-Phap-Cu-Ban-dich-cua-HT-Thich-Minh-Chau-5554/
 - **English:** F. Max Müller, *The Dhammapada*, in *Sacred Books of the East*, vol. 10 (1881).
 Public domain.

-> **Before making this repository public:** confirm you have permission to republish the Vietnamese text (check the terms on the site you copied it from), or keep the repository private.

 ## Notes